Tensor network study of the $m=1/2$ magnetization plateau in the Shastry-Sutherland model at finite temperature: Introduction

 This paper is organized as follows.
 We first introduce the SSM in Sec.~\ref{sec:model}.
-We follow in Sec.~\ref{sec:iPEPS} with a summary of the finite-temperature simple update (SU) and full update (FU) algorithms of Ref.~\onlinecite{CzarnikDziarmagaCorboz} used in this work.
-In the same section, we introduce a hybrid SU+FU algorithm that provides better stability in the case of a large bond dimension.
-In Sec.~\ref{sec:simple} we summarize a simple scaling theory~\cite{CzarnikDziarmagaCorboz,CzarnikKH} that allows extrapolation to zero symmetry breaking field for results that are converged in the bond dimension.
+We follow in Sec.~\ref{sec:iPEPS} with a summary of the finite-temperature simple update (SU) and full update (FU) algorithms of Ref.~\onlinecite{CzarnikDziarmagaCorboz} used in this paper.
+In the same section, we introduce a hybrid SU + FU algorithm that provides better stability in the case of a large bond dimension.
+In Sec.~\ref{sec:simple}, we summarize a simple scaling theory~\cite{CzarnikDziarmagaCorboz,CzarnikKH} that allows extrapolation to a zero symmetry-breaking field for results that are converged in the bond dimension.
 This simple theory is applied to the results of our simulations in Sec.~\ref{sec:results}, providing estimates of the critical temperature and evidence for the 2D Ising universality class of the transition.
 As the obtained numerical results are not fully converged in the bond dimension, in Sec.~\ref{sec:general} we introduce a generalized theory that enables extrapolation to the zero-field limit for results that are close to convergence.
 The theory yields the critical temperature consistent with the estimates of the simple theory applied to the largest simulated bond dimension.
 Finally, we conclude in Sec.~\ref{sec:summary}.
 Further technical details can be found in a series of appendices.
-In Appendix~\ref{app:SU+FU} we discuss technical details of the simulations with the hybrid SU+FU algorithm, and in Appendix~\ref{app:SU} we compare the FU and SU+FU results to ones obtained with the SU evolution carried on all the way to the critical regime.
+In Appendix~\ref{app:SU+FU} we discuss technical details of the simulations with the hybrid SU + FU algorithm, and in Appendix~\ref{app:SU} we compare the FU and SU + FU results to ones obtained with the SU evolution carried on all the way to the critical regime.
 Effects of the finite environmental bond dimension $\chi$ and Trotter step $d\beta$ are analyzed in Appendix~\ref{app:chidbeta}.
+Finally, we comment on the U(1) symmetry sectors appearing in our simulations in Appendix~\ref{app:sectors}.